vehbicelebi/ChatApp/README.md

 ![Chat Application](./Bildschirm­foto%202023-08-22%20um%2009.37.48.png)

 This project is a chat application, that allows two users to communicate with a messenger.
 It has an authentication system, where you can sign in and your email and password will be stored in a firebase database.
-For these tasks I use firebase.
+For authentication I use firebase.

-It has also an integrated ChatBot with static responses, where you can ask specific questions that is listet below:
+It has also an integrated ChatBot with static responses, where you can ask specific questions that is listed below:

 ### Questions
 + Which book do you recommend?